aghosn/aghosn.github.io/_projects/gdb.md

 Before diving into the instricacies of the debugger, it is important to agree on the meaning of specific terms used throughout this article.

-*gpa - gva ; hpa - hva *: guest physical address - guest virtual address; host physical address - host virtual address.
+**gpa - gva ; hpa - hva:** guest physical address - guest virtual address; host physical address - host virtual address.

-*QEMU*: QEMU is a machine & userpace emulator and virtualizer capable of integrating with hypervisors.
+**QEMU**: QEMU is a machine & userpace emulator and virtualizer capable of integrating with hypervisors.

-*KVM*: Kernel-based Virtual Machine allows user space programs access to hardware virtualization features.
+**KVM**: Kernel-based Virtual Machine allows user space programs access to hardware virtualization features.

 When working with nested-virtualization, it can be hard to understand what terms such as `guest` and `host` refer to, as they are highly context-dependent.
 Generally speaking, the `host` is responsible for providing a virtual environment in which the `guest` executes.